vsrinivas/fuchsia/glossary.md

 An implementation of a [session shell](#SessionShell).
 - [Source](https://fuchsia.googlesource.com/topaz/+/master/shell/armadillo/)

+### **Banjo**

+Banjo is a language for defining protocols that are used to communicate between [drivers](#Driver).
+It is different from [FIDL](#FIDL) in that it specifies an ABI for drivers to use to call into each other, rather than an IPC protocol.

 #### **Base shell**

 The platform-guaranteed set of software functionality which provides a basic user-facing interface for boot, first-use, authentication, escape from and selection of session shells, and device recovery.

+### **Bus Driver**

+A [driver](#Driver) for a device that has multiple children.
+For example, hardware interfaces like PCI specify specify a topology in which a single controller is used to interface with multiple devices connected to it.
+In that situation, the driver for the controller would be a bus driver.

 #### **Component**